Malawi Tourism Map Illustration Project

 Blantyre district and its environs have a wealth of tourist attractions including the Majete Game Reserve and the Mulanje Massif.

-Do note, this map is not to scale.
+Do note that this map is not to scale.